 DATE: Fall 2020 dates coming soon.

-LOCATION: CSIS Headquarters, 1616 Rhode Island Avenue NW, Washinton, D.C.
+LOCATION: CSIS Headquarters, 1616 Rhode Island Avenue NW, Washington, D.C.

-- Impacts in strategic regions including Africa, Southeast Asia, and the Arctic.
+- Impacts in Strategic Regions including Africa, Southeast Asia, South Asia, the Middle East, and the Arctic.